 An Alaskan RV resort job is the summer job many RVers dream about having.
 It is different from other campground jobs, just because it is in Alaska.
-Alaska is a special place to visit.
+The Land of the Midnight Sun is a special place to visit.

 I worked at an Alaskan RV resort.
 It was a great experience.
 I experienced things I could have never seen in the continental United States.
 The campground was located on one of Alaska’s many protected bays.
 We saw whales, sea lions, moose, ducks, sea otters, and eagles nearly every day.
 Occasionally, we would also see bears.
 The long hours of daylight can turn into long hours of work and play, and little sleep.

 The campground was only one part of the resort.
 There were boat and kayak rentals.
 There were fishing charters, for halibut and salmon.
 There were water taxies, to take campers, hunters, kayakers, and hikers to remote parts to pursue their passions.
 There were also rental cabins for those who didn’t have their own accommodations.
 Like many Alaska RV resorts, there was a store with camping supplies, fishing tackle, snacks, and tourist souvenirs.